usharesoft/appcenter-docs/uforge-appcenter/admin/en/source/pages/manage-resources/windows.rst

 		. /etc/UShareSoft/uforge/uforge.conf
 		ARCHS=x86_64 DEBUG=y WIN_VERS=Server2008R2 /opt/UShareSoft/uforge/bin/exec_uploads.sh -w UssPkgs -U "$UFORGE_WEBSVC_LOGIN" -P "$UFORGE_WEBSVC_PASSWORD" -s "$UFORGE_DEFAULT_ORG_NAME" /tmp/DISTROS/USS/usspkgs

-..note: UForge does not manage Windows updates as it does for Linux (crawling updates every night and populating the database).
+.. note:: UForge does not manage Windows updates as it does for Linux (crawling updates every night and populating the database).
 Instead, each time you want to have the updates for Windows, you will need to a new set of Golden Images.

 Listing Existing Golden Images
 ------------------------------